devops329/devops/instruction/deliverable11ChaosTesting/deliverable11ChaosTesting.md

 ## Useful logs and metrics

-In order to be successful with this deliverable you must have logs and metrics are not only reporting nominal information, but also surfacing when there is a problem.
+In order to be successful with this deliverable you must have logs and metrics that are not only reporting nominal information, but also surfacing when there is a problem.

 This means that you need to know when resources are maxed out, requests are failing, or latency is too high.
 The following example dashboard shows that there is a problem making pizzas and that the logs are filled with errors.